Find out about the Local Authority Treescapes Fund Round 4 and how to apply for funding to establish trees outside of woodland.

 - completion of a Project Cost Calculator, providing an estimate of costs to deliver the plan and maintenance costs i.e. your total LATF bid

 - LAs will be expected to commit to reporting requirements, agree to the Memorandum of Understanding and confirm they have carried out required due diligence in compiling planting plans

 Making a claim

 The LATF claims form has been updated.
 Please use the Local Authority Treescapes Fund Claims Form to make a claim for claim 1 and claim 3.

 For further information please contact LATF@forestrycommission.gov.uk.

 Please see the Local Authority Treescapes Fund application pack page or contact us at LATF@forestrycommission.gov.uk.
 Please be aware that in future you may receive emails from us from the following email address: firstname.lastname@example.org.

-Further information on Forestry Commission Grants available
+Further information on Forestry Commission grants

 You can subscribe to Forestry Commission eAlerts to receive information on grants and regulations, and get the latest news from the Forestry Commission.